EU Parliament Adopts 'Historic' Rules On AI

 Violations can see companies hit with fines ranging from 7.5 million to 35 million euros ($8.2 million to $38.2 million), depending on the type of infringement and the firm's size.

-There are strict bans on using AI for predictive policing and systems that use biometric information to infer an individual's race, religion or sexual orientation.
+There are strict bans on using AI for predictive policing and systems that use biometric information to infer an individual's race, religion or gender.

 The rules also ban real-time facial recognition in public spaces but with some exceptions for law enforcement, although police must seek approval from a judicial authority before any AI deployment.